 2. Complete and submit a New Enrolment Application

 At the bottom of this section, click on Start New Enrolment Application button to enrol online now.

 You may be required to attend an Enrolment interview with your child.
 If this is required, we will be in touch to arrange a suitable date and time.

 If your child is successful in securing a place at James Cook High School, a Letter of Acceptance will be emailed to whānau.
 If we do not have an email address recorded, the Acceptance Letter will be posted by mail.
 If unsuccessful, whānau will be notified in the same way.

 5. Starting School Process

-Once your child has been accepted to attend James Cook High School, the Enrolment Officer will confirm a date for Induction with you (your child’s first day of school).
+Once your child has been accepted to attend James Cook High School, the School Office will confirm your child’s start date with you.

 NB: It is very important that your contact details (phone numbers, email and address) are kept up to date all times while your child is attending James Cook High School so that you are kept informed of any changes and/or updates, and to receive any correspondence from the School relating to your child.
 Please notify the School Office if any of your contact information changes.